Work as a Peace Practice

 For the purposes of this conversation, I’m referring to “work” as anything one does while concentrating with purpose.
 This isn’t about a job or a service, necessarily.
 I mean work in a more expansive sense than that.
 Our own unique doing-while-being.

-I’ve written this short self-reflective guide to help each of us find the work that can be our calming (and brief as necessary) personal practice right now.
-You can print it and write on the pages, or keep it as a download and use the prompts to write in a journal.
+I’ve written this short self-reflective journal to help each of us find the work that can be our calming (and brief as necessary) personal practice right now.
+You can print it and write on the pages, or keep it as a download and use the prompts to write in a notebook.
 I think you’ll remember beautiful things about yourself.

 It’s a gift.
 I hope you find it helpful.